-You are here: Home Find a Hike Trip Reports Lake Ingalls
+Home Go Hiking Trip Reports Lake Ingalls

-Region: Snoqualmie Pass -- Salmon La Sac/Teanaway
+Snoqualmie Region > Salmon La Sac/Teanaway

 Panorama from the lake - we encountered some Ingalls Peak climbers who were just breaking camp (Photo Copyright 2012 Ryan Brewer)

+If you haven't been, go.
+This hike set a new bar for incredible day hikes in Washington.
 The trail to Ingalls Pass has some snow patches but all are easily passable, and a couple of blowdowns that are not too bad.
 At the pass, there were quite a few bugs, but they mostly left us alone on the rest of the trail.
 Beyond the pass, route finding because a bit tricky, as much of the trail is on snow, but following boot paths and having a general idea of where the lake is was sufficient.
 There's still a good 5-8 feet of snow over much of this stretch, so it may be here a while.
+The lake itself is still pretty much frozen.

 Panorama from Ingalls Pass (Photo Copyright 2012 Ryan Brewer)